310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% endbubble %}
 {% bubble Kanata past %}
-mrmm~… people act so friendly with me within School, so it is actually much more unnatural to hear someone speak the Usual way i am spoken to.
+mm~… people act so friendly with me within School, so it is actually much more unnatural to hear someone speak the Usual way i am spoken to.

 you do not need to speak to me so Formally, really. it is actually Harder to speak to you, as if i feel a Distance between us.